 - Was the next step handled cleanly without duplication?

 This isn’t abstract “value-based care.”
-It’s simply paying attention to the leakage points where plans typically spend twice for the same problem.
+It’s catching the leaks where plans typically pay twice for the same problem.

 3) Stop paying twice for the same clinical work

-One of the most common (and least talked about) cost leaks is double payment across channels.
+A common cost leak?
+Double payment across channels.
 It shows up in patterns like:

 - E/M stacking: a virtual E/M visit followed by an in-person E/M visit days later for the same complaint